 My pictures with slight commentary.
 Mostly taken when riding with Josh (hence not much after Silverthorne):

 Robin shows me around his local singletrack in a Banff shakedown ride.

 Josh pushing through snow on the Whitefish reroute.
-I think it was over 10 miles of snow, but at least it was well packed and we could . . . → Read More: My Tour Divide in Pictures
+I think it was over 10 miles of snow, but at least it was well packed and . . . → Read More: My Tour Divide in Pictures

 It’s all over and I came in 6th place.
 I’m currently staying at Jamie’s house (Jamie seems to know everyone in Silver City) along with Kurt Refsnider.
 It’s a very nice place to be hanging out post-event.
 There are all kinds of thoughts, pictures and words to get out there.
 First, something that I spent . . . → Read More: Tour Divide Decompression Begins

 The Tour Divide is approaching (starts on June 10) and it’s slipping into just about every thought these days.
 Getting the kit right.
 Organising logistics for before and after the race.
 Figuring out the navigation.
 Training.
 Fretting.
 It’s pretty consuming, but that’s half of the fun.

 The Divide this year is quite a different prospect . . . → Read More: Getting the right attitude

 Here’s something I wrote back in May about The Sarn Helen Trail in Wales.
 Not to be confused with some other Welsh C2C routes, I just kinda made this one up as training for the Tour Divide.
 I kept this story back as I had sent it to a magazine, but after a bit of . . . → Read More: An Older One – The Sarn Helen Trail